 Waterberg Plateau Park

-Waterberg Park picture gallery
+Waterberg Park photo gallery

-Information on one of Namibia's National parks.
+Information about one of the oldest Namibia's National parks.

+The Waterberg Park is located 280 km north of Windhoek.
+The mountain owes its name to the springs surfacing on its lower slopes, and the lush vegetation that grows here contrasts sharply with the thorn savannah of the surrounding plains.
 The plateau itself is one of the most interesting geological sites in the country.
 Some features such as dinosaur tracks and petrified dunes make it almost a must stop for travellers on the way further north.
 One of the reasons for establishing the park was to protect and resettling endangered species (black and white rhinoceros, buffalo, roan and sable antelopes).
 It is also not unusual to encounter leopards, rock dassie, klipspringer, tsessebe, wild dog, lesser bush babies and cheetahs.
 The only Cape vulture colony in Namibia lives in the Karakuwisa mountain on the western edge of the Waterberg plateau.

 The plateau rises more than 200 metres above the surrounding plains with a width of between 8 and 16 kilometres and a length of about 49 kilometres from south-west to north-east.
 The average altitude of the plateau is between 1650 and 1700 meters above sea level.